privacy-scaling-explorations/semaphore-phase2-setup/README.md

 Also using `ppot_fix`, we will run the `prepare_phase2` binary to generate radix files up to `phase1radix2m16`.

+### 6. Running phase 2

-Next, we will initialise the phase2 ceremony.
+Next, we will initialise the phase 2 ceremony.

 - Using the `master` branch of phase2-bn254 (commit hash `5d82e40bb7361d422ff6b68a733a14662a16aa05`), we will run the `phase2` `new` binary: